airbytehq/airbyte-interop-catalog/catalog/shopify/generated/dbt_project/models/README.md

 | `note` | A note about the customer. | `customers.note` | ⚠️ 0.60 | Marginal mapping match with 'customers.note'. |
 | `currency` | The three-letter code (ISO 4217 format) for the currency that the customer used when they paid for their last order.
 Defaults to the shop currency.
 Returns the shop currency for test orders. | `customers.currency` | 🟢 0.80 | Matches well with 'customers.currency'. |

-### Mapping from Airbyte `order_refunds` to Fivetran `order_adjustment`
+### Mapping: Airbyte `order_refunds` to Fivetran `order_adjustment`

 - Table Match Confidence Score: 🟢 0.85
 - Table Completion Score: 🟢 0.80

-#### Evaluation

-The table mapping has a high confidence level as most fields are well-matched with minor discrepancies.
-'MISSING' fields are well addressed and the usual high-confidence mappings are adhered to.
+- Summary Self-Evaluation: _The table mapping has a high confidence level as most fields are well-matched with minor discrepancies.
+'MISSING' fields are well addressed and the usual high-confidence mappings are adhered to._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |